FreeProject089/f-100d-manual/src/RHAW/RHAW.md

 This button blanks out the lower half of the Echo band effectively disabling Anti-Aircraft Artillary Radars commonly found in this band.

+### Audio Knob

+Sets the volume of the audio produced by the AN/APR-25

+### Brightness Knob

+Sets the brightness of the indications on the billboard.

 ## Azimuth Display